maximilien/ragme-io/README.md

 # For full AI classification features (optional)
 pip install ragme-ai[ml]

-# Or install TensorFlow separately
+# Or install PyTorch separately
-pip install tensorflow>=2.15.0
+pip install torch>=2.0.0 torchvision>=0.15.0
 ```

-> **Note**: AI classification requires TensorFlow, which is an optional dependency.
+> **Note**: AI classification requires PyTorch, which is an optional dependency.
 Images will still be processed and stored without it, but won't include AI-generated labels.

 **💬 Agent Tools:**
 - `write_image_to_collection(image_url)` - Add images from URLs to the collection